RoelZ/Vue-Mastery-Vue-3/README.md

 # real-world-vue
-This repo is a fork of the [Vue Mastery course](https://www.vuemastery.com/courses/real-world-vue3), [Real World Vue 3 app](https://github.com/Code-Pop/Real-World_Vue-3).
+This repo is a clone of the [Vue Mastery course](https://www.vuemastery.com/courses/real-world-vue3), [Real World Vue 3 app](https://github.com/Code-Pop/Real-World_Vue-3).

 ## A summary to all lessons